angular/components/src/material/schematics/ng-generate/m3-theme/README.md

 neutral color generated from Material based on the primary.
 * `directory` - Relative path to a directory within the project that the generated theme file should be created in.
 Defaults to the project root.
-* `themeTypes` - List of theme types (light and dark) to generate themes for.
+* `themeTypes` - Theme types ('light', 'dark', or 'both') to generate themes for.
+Defaults to both.
-Defaults to both light and dark.